Risk Identification and Management Basics Training Course

 Key features include:

-- the explanation of the current risk-based regulations
+- an explanation of current risk-based regulations

 Objectives